 Keith’s enthusiasm for the race is infectious.
-“Simone and Cris are working so hard, planning everything, then it all has to come together for this one perfect moment, just like organising a wedding.. but every year!”
+“Simone and Cris are working so hard, planning everything all year, then it all has to come together for this one perfect moment, just like organising a wedding.. but every year!”

 As Keith talks about them he can’t help continuing with stories of the same commitment and strength at all levels.
-“The aid stations, I mean, they are open for 7 or 8 hours each but they retain the same energy and enthusiasm for all the runners, if not more for the amateurs.”
-Keith tells me, “The elites have teams of support crew but those who are coming round after are on their own and the aid station teams take it as a personal responsibility to make sure they have been fed properly, their water bottles are filled up and they are ready to carry on on their odyssey.”
+“The aid stations are open for seven or eight hours each, but they retain the same energy and enthusiasm for all the runners, if not more for the amateurs.
+The elites have teams of support crew, but those who are coming round afterwards are on their own and the aid station teams take it as a personal responsibility to make sure they have been fed properly, their water bottles are filled up and they are ready to carry on on their odyssey.”

-Whether you are returning to the fold and coming back to share this amazing experience again, or making your quest to Lavaredo for the first time, you will be welcomed, you will be included, and you will become part of the the very fabric of the event - once you have taken part in Lavaredo, you will always be a part of this wonderful and beautiful story.
+Whether you are returning to the fold and coming back to share this amazing experience again, or making your quest to Lavaredo for the first time, you will be welcomed, you will be included, and you will become part of the the very fabric of the event.
+Once you have taken part in Lavaredo, you will always be a part of this wonderful and beautiful story.